medavox/kotlin-rust-guide/src/basics_error.md

 # Error Handling

-Rust has a generic error interface: `std::error::Error`, it's optionally may have a source error and/or backtrace.
-Instead of exceptions and try..catch the follow is used:
+Rust has a generic error interface: `std::error::Error`, it can have a source error and/or backtrace.
+Instead of exceptions and `try..catch`, the following is used:

 **Kotlin**
 ```kotlin